 6. Love without limits, by Nick and Kanae Vujicic

-This is one of the best books I’ve read this past year.
+This is one of the best books I’ve read this year.
 I loved it very very much.
 It’s the love story of Nick and Kanae.
 I’ve said it all.
-You have to read this and prepare to be amazed.
 Their love is truly amazing and it’s like a love story written by God.

 “Marriage is a long-term commitment.
 You should only step into that commitment if you truly love the person and want to spend your life with her.”